Thursday, 14 November 2024

 There is a better way.
 There must be a better way.
 There must be a brighter, more optimistic future, a more hopeful future, for this state.
 I hate to say that we will not get this under the Allan Labor government.
 The Victorian people are twigging to this as we meet here this evening.
 Under a government that we lead there will be lower, fairer, simpler taxes.
 We will respect Victorian taxpayers money.
 We will enable business to thrive – not just to survive but to thrive.
 That is very, very important to us.
 We will scrap Labor’s holiday and tourism tax.
 We will scrap their health tax.
 We will scrap their schools tax.
 We will establish a charter of budget honesty, the first state to do so.
 We will establish a real-time government spending tracker.
 We will commission Victoria’s first intergenerational report.
 We will end waste.
 We will say to businesses, those who have recently left this state for other states or those who have recently closed down in Victoria, that again Victoria is open for business under a government we lead.
 We will scream that from the rooftops.
 We will introduce a legislated debt cap in this place.
 After 10 years of Labor, after 10 Labor budgets, Victorians are waking up each and every day to the economic havoc that is being wreaked on the state, and they deserve so much better.

 Paul HAMER (Box Hill) (15:53): I rise to speak on the State Taxation Further Amendment Bill 2024.
 It is always a pleasure to follow the member for Sandringham.
 He has such a smooth, mellifluous voice, the member for Sandringham.
-I think he has got a fantastic post-parliamentary career in late night radio.
+I think he has got a fantastic post-parliamentary career in late-night radio.
 I can just imagine listening to the sounds of ‘Late nights with Brad’.
 I can see that.
 I would fall asleep; I guarantee I would fall asleep.

 But I do want to talk about the taxation bill and what it is about.
-There was some reference by the member for Sandringham about the changes to GP payroll tax, and I just wanted to remind the house that these changes came about as a result of decisions by the Supreme Court of New South Wales, I believe, that made a determination about who would be classified as a contractor or an employee in a medical practice.
+There was some reference by the member for Sandringham about the changes to GP payroll tax, and I just want to remind the house that these changes came about as a result of decisions by the Supreme Court of New South Wales, I believe, that made a determination about who would be classified as a contractor or an employee in a medical practice.
 These exemptions that have been put in place through this legislation – they were flagged earlier in the Treasurer’s budget speech – actually put into effect these exemptions, particularly for GPs that are providing bulk-billed consultations.
-The government made at the time a commitment to provide an exemption from payroll tax for payments to contractor GPs and to employee GPs for providing bulk-billed consultations from 1 July 2025.
+The government made, at the time, a commitment to provide an exemption from payroll tax for payments to contractor GPs and to employee GPs for providing bulk-billed consultations from 1 July 2025.
 That was specifically to deal with the issues that had been raised in that court case that had found that if we do not introduce these exemptions then these bulk-billed clinics would be liable for payroll tax.
 The reason that we are doing that is really so that we can provide more bulk-billed primary healthcare consultations for families, and I think it is important that the amount of bulk-bill clinics in the community is increased and that we provide it as widely as possible.

 I know that in my community the primary care centre that has been introduced, the nearby one in Forest Hill – I know it is in the member for Glen Waverley’s area, but it is very close to my area – has been very well received.
-Having that clinic available particularly out of standard hours into the evening and on weekends has certainly been a centre that I have frequented.
+Having that clinic available particularly out of standard hours into the evening and on weekends, it has certainly been a centre that I have frequented.
 It is amazing how often you have a family member who gets sick at a time when you just cannot get into a GP because the GPs are closed.

 There has been extensive consultation with the primary care sector to align the settings across the country, particularly since this ruling was originally made.
 There has been a further 12-month exemption from payroll tax for payments to contractors through to 30 June 2025, which will be available for any general practice business that has not already received advice and begun paying payroll tax on payments to their contractor GPs on this basis.
 The exemption for this one was provided through the Treasurer’s existing ex gratia powers and would be applied in this way under any Labor government.
 It is important to recognise that to deal with the pressures that the healthcare sector is under, particularly the primary care healthcare sector, the government has worked closely – and the Treasurer’s office in particular has worked closely – with this sector to work out how they can support these practices, particularly these practices that are providing bulk-billing, to continue to do that and not have the impost that would otherwise be charged if the ruling was applied in its entirety.
+I just want to read some of the quotes from the peak bodies about the GP package that was announced, as I said, earlier this year to deal with some of these issues.
+The Australian GP Alliance deputy chair Dr Mukesh Haikerwal said:

 We thank the Victorian Government for their decision and commitment to the primary care sector as this outcome will support practices to remain viable into the future and help Victorians continue to have access to affordable services as we work together through the details to ensure affordability of health services to Victorians.
 GPs can now focus on caring for their patients and the health system.